Luxury Open Plan Living Space Ideas

 Different zones need different atmospheres.
 For example, dining, watching TV and working are all different settings and require different lighting.
 A workplace needs to be focused, and the dining area should encourage social interaction.

 Uncluttered and sophisticated, this minimal home study is the ideal space to relax and focus on your work.
 With matching furniture and stunning detailing, it emits an air of calm with a stunning uniform appeal.

 Natural light is used exceptionally well.
 Just out of the shot, a floor to ceiling window introduces lots of natural light to the room whilst soft, bright coloured features enhance its effect.
-A glass bannister further facilitates the flow of light whilst the wooden stairs, shelves, and organic decorations create a seamless connection between nature and the room’s interior.
+A glass banister further facilitates the flow of light whilst the wooden stairs, shelves, and organic decorations create a seamless connection between nature and the room’s interior.

-A neutral grey rug helps to create a comfortable zone in the room, Seamlessly transitioning from the hard floor of the serious work area to a more cosy space to relax.
+A neutral grey rug helps to create a comfortable zone in the room, seamlessly transitioning from the hard floor of the serious work area to a more cosy space to relax.
 This area softens the room’s aesthetic but doesn’t take away from its sophisticated contemporary appeal.

 Moreover, the purple chair adds a pop of colour whilst the unique under stair storage units and shelves adds a touch of individuality to the interior.

 An open plan contemporary lounge